twotabsofacid/irreversible/README.md

 ### To Run

-Clone the repo, then just run `npm install`, then `npm run start`, followed by `make RunRelease`.
+Clone the repo, change into the directory by doing `cd irreversible`, then just run `npm install`, then `npm run start`, followed by `make RunRelease`.
 You'll need to have openFrameworks, Node, Npm, and Make installed to run.